Jordan Wadi Rum Camping Guide & Best Bedouin Camps On The Desert

 Camel ride on the Wadi Rum desert

-Would you like to camp in Wadi Rum desert in the traditional Bedouin camp?
+Would you like to camp in the Wadi Rum desert in the traditional Bedouin camp?
 Let me know in the comments!

 Read more about Jordan: